 - Shareholder purchase, where the remaining owners buy the former partner’s interest.

 - Wait and see agreement, where the decision as to who buys out the partner is deferred until the triggering event takes place.

 Business valuation provision in a buy-sell agreement

-How the partner ownership interest is valued is an important part of the agreement.
+How you value the partner ownership interest represents an important part of the agreement.
 The remaining co-owners must choose how and when the business appraisal is to be done.
 Your key decision points here are fairness to all the business owners, affordability, and tax considerations.